 The modern crevice gardening, as practiced today, consists of using upright, tilted rocks, with small spaces (crevices) between them where alpines and saxatile plants can be trucked.
 The soil between these rocks can allow drainage and for plants to send down their roots.
 The trick, whether in a large space or small container is to copy Nature and make the crevice garden look "natural".

 Shown here are many examples of public and private crevice gardens, container crevice gardens, and various examples of how crevice gardens are constructed.
 Click to view each section, or search by name.
+Check back soon as we add more examples.

 Copyright protection applies to all photos.
 Please Contact Us if you would like to republish a photo.